Positivity of higher exterior powers of the tangent bundle: Introduction

 \theo[theo-n-1main]{Let $X$ be a smooth projective variety of dimension $n\ge 2$ such that the vector bundle $\bigwedge^{n-1} T_X$ is nef and $X$ is rationally connected.
 Then $X$ is a Fano variety.}

 This theorem is reminiscent of \cite[Proposition 3.10]{DPS}, which states a dichotomy for varieties $X$ with nef tangent bundle: either $X$ is a Fano manifold, or $\chi(X,\O_X)=0$.
 The proof similarly involves Chern classes inequalities and the Hirzebruch-Riemann-Roch formula.
+Note that, building on this theorem, \cite[Proposition 1.4]{WataNew} very recently gave an affirmative answer to Question 2 in general.

+Theorem \ref{1.1} is based on the results of \cite{CMSB} and \cite{DeHoe}, which instead of the assumption on $\bigwedge^2 T_X$, feature a much weaker assumption on the length of rational curves.
+In a similar spirit, we provide the following partial characterizations and their corollaries.